-Growing awareness of social, governance and environmental issues has led to interest in responsible investing products among private and institutional investors.
-Responsible investing is a way of allowing clients to combine their financial goals with their concerns for the environment, society and corporate governance.
+Growing awareness of social, governance and environmental issues has led to interest in Responsible Investing products among private and institutional investors.
+Responsible investing is a way of allowing clients to combine their financial goals with their concerns for the environment, social aspects and corporate governance.

 KBC as pioneer since 1992

-KBC has a long tradition of responsible investments.
-In 1992, it launched the first responsible investment fund in Belgium.
+KBC has a long tradition of Responsible Investing.
+In 1992, it launched the first Responsible Investing fund in Belgium.
 Since then, we have regularly brought new solutions to the market and our methodology has become increasingly stringent.
 KBC Asset Management was also the first financial institution in Belgium to have its own RI research unit.
 We also endorse the UN Principles for Responsible Investment and have enshrined them in our general investment policy.

 Since June 2021, KBC Asset Management has excluded utility companies that use thermal coal to generate electricity and all companies that extract thermal coal from all its actively managed funds.
 For RI funds, we go one step further by excluding all companies in the fossil fuels sector and by applying exclusion policies such as for gambling, conventional weapons, fur and speciality leather … .

 KBC Asset Management current RI framework is a KBC in-house but well proven and externally challenged framework.
-KBC Asset Management is further aligning this framework to new EU regulations such as SFDR and MiFID (Markets in Financial Instruments Directive) and currently works under the assumption that all RI funds are either article 8 or article 9 funds under the SFDR.
+KBC Asset Management is further aligning this framework to new EU regulations such as SFDR and MiFID (Markets in Financial Instruments Directive): all RI funds are either article 8 or article 9 funds under the SFDR.

-KBC offers a wide variety of responsible investing funds, ranging from traditional Best-in-Class funds and Thematic funds, to the Impact Investing funds.
+KBC offers a wide variety of responsible investing funds, ranging from traditional Responsible funds and ECO-Thematic funds, to the Impact Investing funds.

 KBC fund managers apply stringent screening methods for companies and countries

 Thorough screening, based on strict and clear rules, is carried out to determine which companies and countries make up the investment universe for responsible investing solutions.
 We rule out investments in certain companies due to their controversial activities.
 We source information about companies from external research agencies specialising in sustainability research.
-KBC Asset Management puts a lot of emphasis on transparency and therefore makes all its research results available on its website.
+KBC Asset Management puts a lot of emphasis on transparency and therefore makes the results of the screening available on its website.

 How we guarantee independence

-Responsible investing stands or falls by its credibility.
+Responsible Investing stands or falls by its credibility.
 Therefore the sustainability policy and criteria are monitored by the Responsible Investing Advisory Board, which is fully independent of KBC.
 The body consists of leading academics from several universities, who are experts in fields like human rights, business ethics, biology and ecology.
 They operate in their own name and do not represent the institutions at which they are employed.
-They advise which screening methodology we should use and set the criteria for rating companies.
-They also ensure that screening is complete, thorough and accurate.
+They advise which screening methodology we should use and advise on the criteria for rating companies.
+They also help ensure that the screening is complete, thorough and accurate.

-KBC Asset Management pursues an active policy of proxy voting and engagement.
+KBC Asset Management pursues an active policy of Proxy Voting and Engagement.
 By exercising the rights attached to shares held by the investment funds and by making its voice heard at the annual general meetings of these companies, KBC aims to defend the interests of its clients and investors.
 KBC Asset Management applies this active voting policy to several different themes, recognising that business, corporate governance and sustainability issues all determine the value of a company in the medium and long terms.
 All these factors can have a significant impact on value creation or the return enjoyed by clients and investors.
-In 2021, we participated in 351 general meetings and voted on more than 4 000 resolutions.
+In 2022, we participated in 811 general meetings and voted on more than 9 000 resolutions.